winterweird/scc/README.md

 **Pull requests will be ignored.**

+# Another NOTE

+I accidentally forked the project when checking it out on Github, but whatever.
+Maybe I'll start developing on this project and add functionality I'd like.

+Vegard.

+**Pull requests might still be ignored.**

 ## What is it?
 SCC (SDL C++ Classes) is a small header-only C++11 library that provides classes for nearly all SDL types, including those coming from some subprojects